-Development that creates local employment opportunities will be supported in principle where they add to the diversification of the rural economy, provided that their impact does not compromise other policies and objectives contained within this Plancontained in the development plan.
+Development that creates local employment opportunities will be supported where they add to the diversification of the rural economy, provided that their impact does not compromise other policies contained in the development plan.

-Delivery of a comprehensive Superfast Broadband network across the Parish (not only within the principal settlements) will be supported in principle.
+Delivery of a comprehensive Superfast Broadband network across the Parish (not only within the principal settlements) will be supported.